WohlSoft/SDL-Mixer-X/docs/index.md

 - MIDI via embedded Timidity or via system-wide MIDI output

-If you want to enable support for more file formats, you will need to install optional libraries (listed below) into the system.
-You aren't required to install every library into the system to build the library: any enabled component will be automatically disabled when the required library is missing from the system.
+If you want to enable support for more file formats, you will need to install optional libraries (listed below) into the system and, if needed, their use.
+You aren't required to install every library into the system to build the
+library: any enabled component will be automatically disabled when the required library is missing from the system.

-#### BSD/MIT/PD/LGPL-licensed libraries
+#### BSD/MIT/PD-licensed libraries
+There are libraries licensed under any of permissive license.
+These libraries can be linked to any project (including closed-source proprietary projects).
+They are always used when detected to be installed in the system.
 - [libogg](https://github.com/xiph/ogg) - is required when is need to support Vorbis, FLAC, or Opus.
 - [libvorbis](https://github.com/xiph/vorbis) or [Tremor](https://gitlab.xiph.org/xiph/tremor) - to enable the OGG Vorbis support, otherwise the embedded stb_vorbis can be used.
 - [libopus](https://github.com/xiph/opus) and [libopusfile](https://github.com/xiph/opusfile) - to enable the Opus support.
 - [libFLAC](https://github.com/xiph/flac) - to enable the FLAC support, otherwise the embedded [DRFLAC](https://github.com/mackron/dr_libs) codec can be used.
+- [libmodplug](https://github.com/Konstanty/libmodplug) - another library for the tracker music formats support.
+- [libfluidsynth](https://github.com/FluidSynth/fluidsynth) or [libfluidlite](https://github.com/divideconcept/FluidLite) - the wavetable MIDI synthesizer library based on SoundFont 2 specifications
+- [libEDMIDI](https://github.com/Wohlstand/libEDMIDI) - the MIDI synthesizer library based on OPLL/PSG/SCC synthesis

+#### LGPL-licensed libraries
+There are libraries that has LGPL license, and you will need to link them dynamically when your project is not compatible to GPL license.
+These libraries will not be used without `-DMIXERX_ENABLE_LGPL=ON` (or `-DMIXERX_ENABLE_GPL=ON`) CMake argument.
 - [libmpg123](https://www.mpg123.de/) - to enable the MP3 support, otherwise the embedded [DRMP3](https://github.com/mackron/dr_libs) codec can be used.
 - [libxmp](https://github.com/libxmp/libxmp/) - to enable the support for various tracker music formats such as MOD, IT, XM, S3M, etc.
-- [libmodplug](https://github.com/Konstanty/libmodplug) - another library for the tracker music formats support.
 - [libgme](https://bitbucket.org/mpyne/game-music-emu) - to enable support for chiptune formats such as NSF, VGM, SPC, HES, etc.
-- [libfluidsynth](https://github.com/FluidSynth/fluidsynth) or [libfluidlite](https://github.com/divideconcept/FluidLite) - the wavetable MIDI synthesizer library based on SoundFont 2 specifications
-- [libEDMIDI](https://github.com/Wohlstand/libEDMIDI) - the MIDI synthesizer library based on OPLL/PSG/SCC synthesis

 #### GPL-licensed libraries
 There are libraries that currently has GPL license, and if you will take use of them, the license of MixerX will be GPLv3.
+These libraries will not ne used without `-DMIXERX_ENABLE_GPL=ON` CMake argument.
 - [libADLMIDI](https://github.com/Wohlstand/libADLMIDI) - the MIDI synthesizer library based on OPL3 synthesis
 - [libOPNMIDI](https://github.com/Wohlstand/libOPNMIDI) - the MIDI synthesizer library based on OPN2/OPNA synthesis